*This post may contain affiliate links. Please see my disclosure for more details!*

 When I look at baking regular cake sponges that don’t require anything fancy, I tend to use loose bottomed 8″/20cm cake tins because they are easy to get out, and then you don’t have the worry of the lip on a springform cake tin.
 They are basic, but so good at the job.

 If you prefer tins without a loose base, my favourite tins are these 4″ deep PME tins.
 I LOVE THEM.
-I used them when I baked my wedding cake, and when I bake any deep cakes that take a bit longer!
+I use them when I bake any deep cakes that take a bit longer!

 If you are looking for other sizes round cakes, I don’t use many but I tend to stick to the same PME 4″ deep cakes.
 This is the 6″ tin I use, this is the 10″ tin I use, and this is the 12″ tin I use!
 I tend to have two of each as well.